Litter-Robot 4 Review: It Flagged a UTI Early. Then It Broke

 Who Should Buy This (And Who Should Pass)

 The multi-cat household owner (2-4 cats) with a demanding schedule is the clearest fit.
 The LR4 converts daily scooping to a drawer emptying every 2-10 days depending on cat count.
 The_dizzy_blonde on r/litterrobot reported six cats paying off a unit in about four months after previously spending roughly $200 a month on litter.
 Health monitoring becomes more valuable with multiple cats, since tracking which cat shows unusual visit frequency is nearly impossible without automated data.
+Amazon buyer TX, a verified purchaser who tried dozens of automated boxes over the years, put it bluntly:

 The owner of a cat with a health history finds the monitoring capability genuinely irreplaceable.
 Cats already diagnosed with kidney disease, diabetes, or UTI history generate meaningful clinical data through their litter box behavior every day.
 The LR4 captures it passively.
+Pairing litter box monitoring with a water intake tracker like the Catit LED Flower Fountain gives a more complete picture of your cat's daily health habits.

 The frequent traveler gets genuine peace of mind from a device that self-manages for 7-14 days between drawer empties with remote app confirmation.